-If you’re like me, pop culture has familiarized you with both the tattooing process and the final product, but not so much what happens in-between.
-How long does a tattoo take to heal?
+If you’re anything like me, pop culture has familiarized you with both the tattooing process and the final product, but not so much what happens in between.
+Naturally, questions about this in-between stage linger: How long does a tattoo take to heal?
 Is the healing process painful?
 And what are some signs that a tattoo isn't healing properly?
 As a dermatologist, I can tell you that these are perfectly normal questions to have.
 So ahead, I sat down with my board-certified colleague Dr. Liza A. Moore and tattoo artist Adam Makharita to demystify the tattoo healing process.

 Meet the Expert

 Keep reading to learn about the healing stages of your fresh ink.

 Tattoo Healing Stages

 In our experience, a normal healing tattoo will go through three broad stages of healing.